Chrome Proxy: How to Use a Proxy in Chrome

 Should you want greater flexibility, you'll need to manually set up your proxy connection.
 To do this, find an IP address of a proxy server that you can use.
-These are available for free, or can be rented against payment (more reliable).
+These are available for free or can be rented for a fee (more reliable).

 In our guide to proxy servers, we include a list of frequently updated free proxy server IPs that you can use:

-Once you've selected an IP, you'll just need to input it when setting up your proxy connection.
+Once you've selected an IP, you'll just need to input it when configuring your proxy connection.
 Below, we'll show you how to do this step-by-step in Google Chrome on Windows 11.

 Manual Setup Guide